 Becky is deeply committed to service and volunteering and is proud of her work with several award-winning nonprofit organizations in Washington DC.
 She currently provides pro bono college counseling through several community-based organizations and co-founded “IECs Who Give Back,” a forum for independent educational consultants to share experiences and best practices for pro bono work.

 Becky holds a Certificate in College Counseling from UCLA Extension.
-She is a Professional Member of the Independent Educational Consultants Association and is a Member of the National Association for College Admission Counseling (NACAC), the Potomac and Chesapeake Association for College Admission Counseling (PCACAC), and the Gap Year Association.
+She is a Professional Member of the Independent Educational Consultants Association (IECA) and is a Member of the National Association for College Admission Counseling (NACAC), the Potomac and Chesapeake Association for College Admission Counseling (PCACAC), and the Gap Year Association.
 In addition to being an IEC, she is the founding College Counselor at Blyth-Templeton Academy and serves as the school’s Service-Learning Coordinator.
 She lives on Capitol Hill with her husband and three children.

 For nearly ten years, Scott helped direct Princeton University’s groundbreaking Bridge Year Program, a university-sponsored gap year program with a focus on community service and cultural immersion.
 In this role Scott helped select, orient, and support nearly 300 students who participated in gap year programs in India, China, Senegal, Bolivia, Indonesia, Peru, Brazil, Ghana, and Serbia.
 Prior to working at Princeton, Scott directed a variety of international service-learning programs in India, Thailand, Peru, Mexico, and Spain.